 If your employer is underpaying you for the personal use of your vehicles, you can challenge the amount that has been reimbursed.
 By using evidence of your actual costs, you can show that the reimbursement has been inadequate.

-If the employer does not correct the discrepancy, you can file a wage and hour lawsuit.
-If the employer’s failure or refusal to reimburse you for travel expenses is a regular practice, you can file a class-action lawsuit.
+If your employer does not correct the discrepancy, you can file a wage and hour lawsuit.
+If your employer’s failure or refusal to reimburse you for travel expenses is a regular practice, you can file a class-action lawsuit.

 - Gattuso v.
 Harte-Hanks Shoppers, Inc., (2007) 42 Cal.4th 554.
 Espejo v.
 The Copley Press, Inc. (. ), Oliver v.
 Konica Minolta Business Solutions U.S.A., Inc. ( See also Division of Labor Standard Enforcement (DLSE) Opinion Letter No. 1993.02.22-3.